jadogg22/SamsaraOdoUpdater/README.md

 * Retrieves odometer readings from Samsara for each vehicle.
 * Retrieves odometer readings from Omnitracks (we havn't quite phased out omni)
-* Updates each meter reading in Dosseir.
+* Uses data retrived to updates each meter reading in Dosseir.

 ## Installation